Pterygium

 Patients with pterygium should reduce exposure to ultraviolet light whenever possible.
 Methods of reducing ultraviolet exposure include wearing ultraviolet-blocking sunglasses, wearing a cap with a wide brim, and seeking shade from direct sunlight.
 [4]

-Patients who are at high risk of the development of pterygium because of a positive family history of pterygia or because of extended exposure to ultraviolet irradiation need to be educated in the use of ultraviolet-blocking glasses and other means of reducing ocular exposure to ultraviolet light.
+Patients who are at high risk for the development of pterygium because of a positive family history of pterygia or because of extended exposure to ultraviolet irradiation need to be educated in the use of ultraviolet-blocking glasses and other means of reducing ocular exposure to ultraviolet light.

 Previous